 UF quarterback Kyle Trask changed that last season.
 He brought elite passing and accuracy under center in Gainesville.
 He threw more touchdowns than anyone in college football and was second in passing yards only to Alabama’s Mac Jones.

-Alas, the Texas Gunslinger’s time is up in Gainesville.
-He’s heading to the NFL.
+Alas, the Texas Gunslinger’s career is over in Gainesville.
+He’s ready to back up Tom Brady on the Tampa Bay Buccaneers.
 That means Florida Gators fans can (and have already) look forward to the man expected to take over for Trask: Emory Jones.

 Emory Jones: Florida’s Speedy QB

 Gators quarterback Emory Jones came to Florida as a heralded dual-threat four-star recruit from Heard County High School in Franklin, Georgia.
-He was in the same class as Ohio State’s Justin Fields.
+He was in the same class as Chicago Bears QB Justin Fields.

 After years of waiting and learning as a back-up, Jones is expected to lead UF head coach Dan Mullen‘s offense.
 While his body of work has been small over the last two seasons, the redshirt junior has flashed promise beyond his 613 career passing yards and 514 rushing yards.

 “I’ve just been growing, just watching them just do everything the way, like Kyle [Trask] conducts himself, like even just walking around the facility, the way he carries himself,” Jones told Sports Illustrated.
 “He’s just been helping me out a lot.
 So I feel like I’m ready.”

 For starters, he can flat-out fly: